Why Is It Never A Good Idea To Lie About Your Criminal History To An Employer?

 Do I have To Disclose My Criminal History?

 Every person must provide informed consent to the details of their criminal record check being disclosed.
-If an employer asks you to provide a national police certificate and you do not consent, you are not obligated to provide the information against your will.
+If an employer asks you to provide a national police check and you do not consent, you are not obligated to provide the information against your will.
 However, you will need to decline their request, and look for another job somewhere else.

 In jobs where the condition of a background check is mandatory, you will have to seek employment elsewhere if you are not prepared to consent to a police check, as you cannot get around mandatory rules.
 The rules are in place for safety and security reasons, and everybody should respect the system.